A big argument stirring up controversy between riders is the electric bike vs. standard cycling debate.

 Because really, who are we cheating?
 We aren’t in a race with you.
 And we most certainly have different goals from one another.

-If you’re a normal cyclist, you might be trying to compete in the Tour De France.
+If you’re a traditional cyclist, you might be trying to compete in the Tour De France.

 But me, with my electric bike?

-I’m just trying to get outside after a long stressful day at work, and let go of my responsibilities ‒‒‒ even if just for a couple minutes.
-Plus, I love feeling the fresh breeze against my skin, but I don’t love wearing my body out so much, I can barely move and perform the next day.
+I’m just trying to get outside after a long stressful day at work, and let go of my worries ‒‒‒ even if just for a few minutes.
+Plus, I love feeling the fresh breeze on my skin, but I don’t love wearing my body out so much, I can barely move and perform the next day.

 My electric bike is daily therapy for me.

-And I’m not going to ride a regular bike just to prove something.
+And I’m not going to ride a standard bike just to prove something.

 At the end of the day, it all comes down to this: